NAME

 Since bitfields are combinations of bits in their respective enumerations, they are represented by bigint and not the enumeration type.

-If a field is marked as null
+If a field is marked as null, it will also

 be given the null type, such as